Anti-Inflammatory Diet Plan →

 • Herbs and Spices – For the best results, we included sea salt, ground mustard, onion powder, garlic powder, pepper, and parsley.

-Dairy Free Tip: Find more dairy free cooking and baking alternatives (like the trick for vegan buttermilk listed above) here!
+Dairy Free Tip: Find more dairy-free cooking and baking alternatives (like the trick for vegan buttermilk listed above) here!

-How to Make this Easy Vegan Ranch Dressing Recipe
+How to Make Ranch Dressing

 This vegan ranch dressing is so easy to make, you’ll never go back to pre-made versions again!